Firefox keeps "Not Responding" randomly, then comes back after 10-15 Seconds.

 If anyone is able to see this problem

-- in Troubleshoot Firefox issues using Safe Mode
+- in Diagnose Firefox issues using Troubleshoot Mode

 - with all plugins (or all but a named essential plugin disabled - for instance if the problem occurs only with Flash Player)